gwu-libraries/scholarspace-hyrax/README.md

 - The `docker-compose.yml` file defines a set of services corresponding to the images above.
 - Environment variables should be provided in a `.env` file within the same directory.
 (See `example.env`).
 - Start the application containers by running `docker-compose up -d`.
-- Several startup tasks necessary for initializing the ScholarSpace application can be run from a provided shell script.
+- Several tasks necessary for initializing the ScholarSpace application can be run from a provided bash script.
   - To run the script, first start the containers.
-  - Use `docker ps` to identify the name of the container corresponding to the app server.
-It's probably something like `scholarspace-hyrax_app-server_1`.
+  - Use `docker ps` to identify the name of the container corresponding to the app server, something like `scholarspace-hyrax_app-server_1`.
-  - Run this command to execute the script: `docker exec -it --user scholarspace [app-server-container-name] bash -lc "docker/scripts/scholarspace-hyrax-startup.sh [OPTIONS]"` where OPTIONS is one or more of the following:
+  - Run this command to execute the script: `docker exec -it --user scholarspace [app-server-container-name] bash -lc "docker/scripts/app-init.sh [OPTIONS]"` where OPTIONS is one or more of the following:
     - `--load-schema`: create the initial Rails app database
     - `--run-migrations`: run database migrations
     - `--precompile-assets`: precompile static assets